robb-j/BrowserNow/README.md

 8. Push the commit and tag to GitHub
 9. Wait for the app to be notorized
 10. Create a release from the tag, attach the notarised app and write the release notes

+## Notice

+Browser images are provided by [alrra/browser-logos](https://github.com/alrra/browser-logos) which are licenced under MIT.